History GCSE: How Adolf Eichmann's trial revealed the horrors of Auschwitz

 Ask students to locate evidence about Eichmann's personal involvement with deportations.

 The journalist Hannah Arendt, who attended the trial, claimed that Eichmann was a formal and hard-working bureaucrat whose work was genocide.

-Evidence of Eichmann the ‘evil man’ is difficult to locate in the trial papers, however, the events of Hungary in 1944 and the deportation of 437,000 Jews from ghettos to Auschwitz-Birkenau was not done from Eichmann’s desk in Berlin.
+Evidence of Eichmann the ‘evil man’ is difficult to locate in the trial papers, however, events in Hungary in 1944 and the deportation of 437,000 Jews from ghettos to Auschwitz-Birkenau was not done from Eichmann’s desk in Berlin.
 He travelled personally to Hungary to supervise.

-Students can use various sources to learn about how in a matter of hours Jews were selected, absorbed, processed and murdered in a matter of hours.
+Students can use various sources to learn about how, in a matter of hours, Jews were selected, absorbed, processed and murdered.
 Using photographs and witness testimonies, students could build up an understanding of how industrialised murder took place in order to understand the wider role played by faceless administrators like Adolf Eichmann.

-This clip will be relevant for teaching History.
+This short film will be relevant for teaching history.
 This topic appears in OCR, Edexcel, AQA, WJEC KS4/GCSE in England and Wales, CCEA GCSE in Northern Ireland and SQA National 4/5 in Scotland.